fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 }
 ```

-Because the code generating the <i>li</i> tags is JavaScript, in a JSX template it must be put inside brackets like all other JavaScript code.
+Because the code generating the <i>li</i> tags is JavaScript, in a JSX template it must be put inside braces like all other JavaScript code.

 Often in similar situations the dynamically generated content is separated into its own method, which the JSX template calls: